dawe/schist/README.md

 An interface for Nested Stochastic Block Model for single cell analysis.

 ## Status
+- Version 0.7.0 Some changes in the way nested model is calculated.
+Also, advanced functions have been eliminated, one should use `graph_tool` for that
 - Version 0.6.0 PlantedModel fully supported.
 Also, some changes in the data structure (affinities in obsm)
 - Version 0.5.2 Fast model for NSBM (and PP).
 - Version 0.5.0 Introduces Planted Partition model